Media & Entertainment (MAE)

 As Needed.

-This course covers legal, commercial and managerial aspects of domestic and international live entertainment events, with an emphasis on concerts and festivals.
+This course covers legal, commercial, business, and managerial aspects of domestic and international live entertainment events, with an emphasis on concerts and festivals.

 Corequisite: None.